mozilla/experimenter/README.md

         git clone <your fork>

-1. Go to your cloned directory and add main the main repository as your upstream
+1. Go to your cloned directory and add the main repository as your upstream

         git remote add upstream  https://github.com/mozilla/experimenter